 Source: “COVID-19 and the Connected Telco Consumer,” Capgemini Research Institute, September 2020

 Play #1: Make Customers Happy With Intelligent Self-Service

 Improving the customer experience starts by understanding and optimizing every conversation before, during, and after an agent/customer interaction.
 Often the conversation starts in a self-service channel, but existing self-service options are frequently more frustrating than helpful for many telecom customers.

-With a conversation-centric, domain-specific AI platform that understands your customers’ intent and sentiment, your company can increase self-service and automation rates and deflect transactional interactions from contact center agents — all while delivering an optimized customer experience.
+With a conversation-centric AI platform that understands customer intent and sentiment, your company can increase self-service and automation rates and deflect transactional interactions from contact center agents — all while delivering an optimized customer experience.

-#2: Reduce friction in the customer and agent experience
+Play #2: Reduce Friction in the Customer and Agent Experience

-With conversational AI and analytics that understand human-to-human conversations, now every interaction can be analyzed to give your contact center insight into trends and opportunities for improving customer satisfaction as well as sales effectiveness.
+With conversational AI and analytics, now every conversation can be analyzed to give your contact center insight into trends and opportunities for improving customer satisfaction as well as sales effectiveness.

 In the telecom industry, what happens after the call ends is just as important to your contact center’s business outcomes as what happens during the conversation.
 The time spent in after-call work (ACW) — including categorizing and summarizing the call, updating systems, and taking follow-up actions on promises made during the interaction — impacts average handle time, call waiting times, customer satisfaction, costs, agent productivity, and agent satisfaction.

 A better customer experience starts with a better agent experience.
 Your company can use a conversation-centric AI platform to automatically handle ACW, improving both the customer’s and the agent’s experience, while improving productivity and accuracy.